mark3982/water.rs/README.md

 Overview
 ==

-_This library is missing support for remote nets!
-However, I will talk about it like it has that support so you understand what to expect from it._

 Water is a library that provides a network like communication structure.
 It allows you to create just a local net for communication and join your local net if you desire to another remote net either on the same machine or a remote machine across